deors/workshop-pipelines/readme.md

 - The credential needed is the Kubeconfig file prepared a few steps before.
 Click on the `Add` button, select `Jenkins` as the credentials provider, select `Secret file` as the kind of credential, and upload the Kubeconfig from the folder where it was stored before.
 Choose a representative id for the credential (e.g., `k3s-lima-vm-kubeconfig`) and click on the `Add` button when finished.

-Use the `Test Connection` button to check that all settings are ok.
+Finally, select the file uploaded in the Credentials selection and use the `Test Connection` button to check that all settings are ok.
 Click on the `Save` button to finish the configuration.

+> If you have a `Error testing connection : java.io.IOException: Connect timed out` message check the kubernetes cluster IP is correct

 ### 1.5.
 Configure credentials for Docker Hub